 “The Heidelberg Screen for Pattern Mutants of Drosophila: A Personal Account” Eric Wieschaus and Christiane Nüsslein-Volhard, Annual Review of Cell and Developmental Biology

 ***A wonderful review of the science, the data; has great images and accessible explanations

 “Mutations affecting segment number and polarity in Drosophila” C. Nusslein-Volhard & E. Wieschaus, Nature 287 (30 Oct.
 1980) 795-81

 “Mutations affecting the pattern of the larval cuticle in Drosophila melanogaster I. Zygotic loci on the second chromosome” C. Nusslein-Volhard, E. Wieschaus and H. Kluding, Roux’s Archives of Developmental Biology 193 (1984) 267-82

-Best line from the second paper: “…after which the parents were discarded with the help of a vacuum cleaner.”
+Best line from the third paper: “…after which the parents were discarded with the help of a vacuum cleaner.”

 Answers before questions: Freeman fly-building tutorial

 A lecture by Prof. Wieschaus describing the mutant hunt from the ground up… what really happened

 I think the key insight to this work is that the authors established a path to the answers.
 The scope of that idea is important here.
 The foundation is that a system displaying the phenomenon is needed, so the yeasts and other beloved single-cell systems are right out.
 The facilities and generation times for mouse or zebrafish would be terribly limiting (and I’m not sure zebrafish was even a thing yet).